ramindehghanpoor/CLI/README.md

 ## Available metrics

 *euclidean (default)*, minkowski, cityblock, sqeuclidean, cosine, correlation, hamming, jaccard, chebyshev, canberra, braycurtis, yule, dice, kulsinski, rogerstanimoto, russellrao, sokalmichener, sokalsneath

+## Examples

+To see all the available protein families, run command:

+    compare -names 1

+You can find the Euclidean distance between two families ATKA_ATKC and CDSA_RSEP by running the command:

+    compare -n1 ATKA_ATKC -n2 CDSA_RSEP

+If you want to find the Cityblock distance between ATKA_ATKC and a new latent space stored at second_new_latent_example.txt, you can run the command:

+    compare -n1 ATKA_ATKC -nl2 second_new_latent_example.txt -m cityblock

+If you want to find the cosine distance between two new latent spaces stored at first_new_latent_example.txt and second_new_latent_example.txt, you can run the command:

+    compare -nl1 first_new_latent_example.txt -nl2 second_new_latent_example.txt -m cityblock

+---

+You can find the closest protein family to first_new_latent_example.txt in cosine distance by running the command:

+    search -nl1 first_new_latent_example.txt -m cosine

+You can find the closest family to a new protein sequence (for example new_sequence_example.txt) by running:

+    search -ns new_sequence_example.txt